rozelie/Baseball-Stats/README.md

   - ❌ tests
 - ✅ calculate COPS: `COBP + SP`
   - ❌ tests
-- ❌ calculate correlations (TBD)
+- ❌ calculate correlations
+  - correlate COBPs for each player (e.g., correlate Batter A’s COBP with B’s, C’s, etc.)
+    - ❌ tests
+  - correlate COBPs with runs scored
+    - ❌ tests
+  - correlate COBPs with wins
     - ❌ tests

 ## Future Work
 - ❌ track where each player batted in the line-up when they got on base